 Here are some ways you can take action:

 - We've teamed up with the Climate Coalition in their campaign to #ShowTheLove for our Earth.
-We'll be joining them on the 26th of July in their mass climate lobby to tell our politicians that it's time to take action on climate change.
-Keep an eye on our social media channels to find out more
+We joined them in July 2019 in their mass climate lobby to tell our politicians that it's time to take action on climate change.

 It won’t have escaped your attention that student wellbeing and mental health has become a very high profile issue recently.
 Universities, the Government and Charities are all working hard to improve and support the mental health of students before problems hit, and to provide a supportive environment for people to work through the challenges they face.